 If you’re interested in exploring soy’s potential health benefits, consider adding some of these foods to your diet:

 You can also take soy isoflavones in supplement form.
 The North American Menopause Society recommends starting at a dose of 50 milligrams a day.
 You may need to increase the dose to have benefit.
-You can purchase soy supplements on Amazon.
 Keep in mind that it could be several weeks to months before you start to notice any change in your menopause symptoms.

 While some of the existing research is promising, it’s unclear how well soy works for reducing menopause symptoms.
 Some women seem to benefit, while others do not.
 There’s also some debate over the potential risks associated with soy.
 Read about them here.
 Still, soy may be worth a shot if you’re looking for alternatives to hormone therapy.

 However, if you have a family or personal history of breast cancer, you may want to steer clear of soy supplements.
-You also shouldn’t take soy supplements if you’re already doing hormone therapy.
+Talk to your doctor.
+Soy supplements also aren’t recommended if you’re already doing hormone therapy.
 There’s some uncertainty about the safety of soy supplements for those with a history of breast cancer or undergoing hormone therapy.